Milky

-Milky is an Italian dance music production group consisting of producers Giordano Trivellato and Giuliano Sacchetto, with Italian singer Giuditta serving as their lead singer on their album Star.
-Although Giuditta Gazza was the singer on the recordings, a model, the Egyptian-born and German-raised Sabrina Elahl, was used for the music video for the "Just the Way You Are" single.
-The same model was used for the vinyl cover.
-Elahl's voice did not appear on any of Milky's recordings, where all songs were sung by Giuditta.
-Giuditta can be seen on the "Be My World" 12" cover as well as in the video for "In My Mind".
+Milky is an Italian dance music production group consisting of producers Giordano Trivellato and Giuliano Sacchetto, with Italian singer Giuditta Gazza serving as their lead singer on their album Star.
+They are best known for their 2002 single "Just the Way You Are".

+Although Gazza was the group's singer, an Egyptian-born model, Sabrina Elahl, was used for the music video for "Just the Way You Are" and its vinyl cover.
+Gazza features on the "Be My World" 12" cover as well as in the video for "In My Mind".

 Two of the tracks from Star eventually became hits in the United States; "Just the Way You Are" reached the number one position on the Billboard Hot Dance Airplay chart in 2002.
 The track also reached No. 8 on the UK Singles Chart.
 In September 2005, "Be My World" peaked at number 6 on the Hot Dance Airplay chart and also charted in Sweden.

-Giuditta also provided the vocals on electronic artist Joe Pacino's song "Miss You So Bad".
+"Just the Way You Are" saw a resurgence of popularity in 2026 after a remix by Australian DJ Mall Grab went viral on TikTok, as well as its use as a fan chant for footballer Antoine Semenyo.
+The song was also remixed by Australian group Pnau and French DJ David Guetta the same year, using a sample of Stardust from "Music Sounds Better with You".